LegalServerJS/decorations/README.md

 ## Contents

+This GitHub repository contains the following files:

-* `music.html`: This adds a picture in which the mouse cursor is either Santa and Reindeer or a dreidel, depending on a random number.
+* [music.html](https://github.com/LegalServerJS/decorations/blob/master/music.html): This adds a picture in which the mouse cursor is either Santa and Reindeer or a dreidel, depending on a random number.
 It also includes an audio widget for playing a random holiday song.
-* `snow.html`: This adds an animation of falling snow at the top of the home screen.
+* [snow.html](https://github.com/LegalServerJS/decorations/blob/master/snow.html): This adds an animation of falling snow at the top of the home screen.
-* `xmas-lights.html`: This adds blinking Christmas lights to the blue navigation bar of the Legal Server home page.
+* [xmas-lights.html](https://github.com/LegalServerJS/decorations/blob/master/xmas-lights.html): This adds blinking Christmas lights to the blue navigation bar of the Legal Server home page.
-* `xmas-other.html`: This adds a variety of other holiday decorations to the Legal Server home page, such as the replacement of "Home" in the breadcrumb navigation with "Ho, ho, home!", "wrapping paper" in the sidebar, and a Christmas tree in the background.
+* [xmas-other.html](https://github.com/LegalServerJS/decorations/blob/master/xmas-other.html): This adds a variety of other holiday decorations to the Legal Server home page, such as the replacement of "Home" in the breadcrumb navigation with "Ho, ho, home!", "wrapping paper" in the sidebar, and a Christmas tree in the background.

+You can find links to these files above.

 ## Instructions